This 'Commission' was not and

 .

-Only a limited monarchy has reigned in England since Queen Elizabeth I (1508-1603).signed away her rights to sovereignty.
-But does this even matter, as We the People of the country are continuously overridden.
+away her rights to sovereignty.
+But does this even matter, as We

-This concocted 'Commission' is regarded as spurious, as the King had no authority to sign this 'Tweedsmuir Commission' or the Letters of Patent that were also fabricated and signed by Mackenzie King as if by Her Majesty's command
+This concocted 'Commission' is regarded as spurious, as the King had no authority to sign this 'Tweedsmuir Commission' or the Letters of Patent that were also fabricated and signed by Mackenzie King as if by Her Majesty's command. |

 COMMISSION

-George the Fifth, by the Grace of God of Great Britain, Ireland, and the British Dominions beyond the Seas, King, Defender of the Faith, Emperor of India; to our Right Trusty, and well Beloved John, Baron Tweedsmuir, Knight Grand Cross of our Most Distinguished Order of Saint Michael' and Saint George, member of our Order of the Companions of Honour Greeting.
+(I) Dated this 10th Day of August, 1935.
+Recorded November 2nd, 1935 George the Fifth, by the Grace of God of Great Britain, Ireland, and the British Dominions beyond the Seas, King, Defender of the Faith, Emperor of India; to our Right Trusty, and well Beloved John, Baron Tweedsmuir, Knight Grand Cross of our Most Distinguished Order of Saint Michael' and Saint George, member of our Order of the Companions of Honour Greeting.
 We do, by our Commission under our Sign, Manuel and Signet, appoint you, the Said John, Baron Tweedsmuir, to be, during our pleasure, Our Governor General and Commander in Chief in and over Our Dominion of Canada, with all the powers, rights, privileges and advantages to the said office belonging and appertaining.
+(II) And we do hereby, empower and command you to exercise and perform all and singular the powers and directions contained in certain letters patent under the Great Seal, bearing date at Westminster, the twenty third day of March, 1931, constituting the said office of Governor-General and Commander in Chief, or in any other Letters Patent adding to, amending, or substituted for the same according to such Orders and Instructions as our Governor General and Commander in Chief for the time being hath already received, or as you may hereafter receive from Us.
+(III) Commission dated the 20th day of March, 1931.

 (IV) Officers, etc., to give obedience.

+.
 And we do hereby command all and singular our Officers, Ministers, and loving subject in our said Dominion, and all others whom it may concern, to take due notice hereof, and to give their ready obedience accordingly.
 Given at Our Court of Saint James, This 10th day of August, 1935, in the Twenty-Sixth year of our Reign.
+By His Majesty's Command.
+(Sgd.)
+R. B. Bennett